lutfihakim28/json-to-tsclass/README.md

 ## About Current Version

-This is verision `1.1.0`.
+This is verision `1.2.0`.
 In this version you can convert a plain JSON into a typescript class that uses [class-transformer](https://github.com/typestack/class-transformer) for decorator.
 All feture in this version includes:

-- Copy a class into clipboard
-- Download single result as `.ts` file
-- Download all generated results contains `.ts` file that compressed into `.zip`
+- [FIX] Download all issue in production.
+In the previous version, `Download All` feature got error inside the library.
+I found the solution to this problem from [here](https://github.com/Stuk/jszip/issues/890#issuecomment-1554749244).
+- [UPDATE] UI Improvement on the result field.
+I use [vue-codemirror](https://github.com/surmon-china/vue-codemirror) in both `JSON` editor and now the result.
+- [ADD] import required classes when the class have nested property that refer to another class.

 ## Changelog

+### V1.1

 - [FIX] Error naming class and property.
 In previous version when you have `snake_case_key` it would be converted to `snakeCase`, it is fixed now and will be converted to `snakeCaseKey`
 - [UPDATE] UI Improvement.
 I just added a container on a result side.
 - [ADD] Tupple type when data contains array of multiple element type.
 Example:

-    ```
+    ```json
     {
         "data": ['string', 1234, false, null]
     }